openlegend/core-rules/core/SRD.md

 -   **Power Level 5** - You ask a single question about a particular event, decision, person, place, etc. The GM provides a meaningful (not vague, but still brief) explanation (in one or two sentences) that is a direct response to the knowledge you seek.
 You can only ask one question about a given target per week.

--   **Power Level 7** - You can choose a particular event, decision, person, place, etc. After invoking this boon, you begin to have supernatural encounters (visions, trances, dreams, out-of-body experiences, etc.) through which the GM will provide you detailed information about the target of your prescience.
+-   **Power Level 7** - You can choose a particular event, decision, person, place, etc. After invoking this boon, you begin to have extraordinary encounters (visions, trances, dreams, out-of-body experiences, etc.) through which the GM will provide you detailed information about the target of your prescience.
 You can only maintain one such target at a given time, however concentration is not required to maintain this state, it is perpetuated until you either choose to end it, or you choose to shift your focus.

 ## Aura